 I have over 20+ experience in education.
-I, too, was laid off from my job several years ago and had difficulty getting employed again because of my age.
+I was also laid off from my job several years ago and had difficulty getting employed again because of my age.
 Luckily, I was able to get back into the workforce, but this time on the business side.
 Then I learned about the WIOA grant and realized what a godsend this could be for people who lost their jobs or people with a low income.
-Most people do not like working with it becase of all the red tape.
-The regulations vary from one county to the next and are constantly changing.
+Many others do not relish working with it becase of all the bureaucracy.
+The regulations vary from one county to the next and are frequently changing.
 However, I have always been good at dealing with government bureaucracies.
-My experience working in colleges gives me an in depth awareness of the many career options and what it takes to get started.
-I now specialize in helping veterans, unemployed (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+My experience working in career education gives me an in depth awareness of the many career options and what it takes to get started.
+I now specialize in helping veterans, out of work (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+Let’s see what you qualify for!

 Leave us a message